ManifestManah/GameDescription-Changer-For-WCS/README.md

-# Game Description Changer For WC:S
+# [WC:S Reignited] Game Description Changer

 ## About
 This plugin will change the game description in the game's server browser menu and steam server browser menu from Counter-Strike: Source to Warcraft-Source: Reignited.

-It is important to note that this plugin only works on Counter-Strike: Source.
+NOTE: It is important to note that this plugin only works on Counter-Strike: Source.

 ## Requirements